atomisthq/docs/docs/automations/slack.md

 };
 ```
 With the following, you're preparing a command handler and its parameter to be
 bound to the button.
-In this example we are using the `SearchStackOverflow`
+This example uses the `SearchStackOverflow`
-command handler from our [blog series](https://the-composition.com/extending-your-slack-bot-part-1-commands-aaa4dbd47933).
+command handler from the Atomist [blog series](https://the-composition.com/extending-your-slack-bot-part-1-commands-aaa4dbd47933).

 ```typescript
 const handler = new SearchStackOverflow();
 handler.q = "atomist";
 ```

-Now that we have the `ButtonSpecification` and the command handler, we can bring this
+Now that you have the `ButtonSpecification` and the command handler, you can bring this
 all together into a Slack message button and send the message.
-Creating the action
+Create the action
-button is accomplished by calling the `buttonForCommand` function, passing the
+button by calling the `buttonForCommand` function, passing the
 `ButtonSpecification` and the command handler instance:

 ```typescript